pushmix/web-notification/README.md

 **API Endpoint**

-All API URLs listed in this documentations are relative to `https://www.pushmix.co.uk/api/`
+All API URLs listed in this documentation are relative to `https://www.pushmix.co.uk/api/`

 All methods are accessed via `https://pushmix.co.uk/api/METHOD-NAME`

 The response data encoded in JSON format.
-Any none-200 HTTP response code are an error, the returned data will contain more information.
+Any none-200 HTTP response code is an error, the returned data will contain more information.